How are you doing? Think about that question carefully, what you tell yourself in response is important.

 - Communication is the transmission of an idea to one or more people.

 It is often said we are social animals, that what separates us fundamentally from our cousins in the wild is our increased capacity for cooperation.
-This may have been true since the dawn of our species, but at the very least for millions of years.
+This may have been true since the dawn of our species, but at the very least since prehistoric times.
 The greatest technological innovation we have conceived is neither electricity nor the internet but language itself.
 We have refined the art of sharing information beyond any other species and we have been doing so throughout most of our history... yet we still haven't figured it out.

 A friend of mine once told me about an acid trip he was on, where he realised that in many of the conversations that we have we simply talk past each other.
 Both participants respond to each other and both believe they know what the other is talking about, but they are in entirely different worlds.
 Something is sobering about this thought.